 As the sole designer, I redesigned the initial MVP from the ground up, transforming an unclear and unintuitive experience into a simple, guided workflow, increasing conversion by 72% within 6 months and ranking #10 Product of the Day on Product Hunt.

-Castofly started as an early MVP with a promising idea to generate video content from different inputs, but the experience was not yet defined.
+Castofly started as an early MVP with a promising idea: enabling users to generate video content from different inputs such as text, audio, and visuals.

 Upload content and quickly move into a guided creation process without complex setup.